garybm/order-pizza/README.md

 ## Description

 _The Pizza Order allows the user to select a pizza size and different topping and will give the user a total price based on their selections_
+## SPECS
+The purpose of this project is to have a user order a pizza, with different choices of topping and size.

+Exception 1: Program will input size of pizza

+Example Input: small

+Expected output for each: Your total cost is $10

+Exception 2: Program will input different topping.

+Example input: chicken, pineapple, olives

+Expected output: Your total cost is $Undefined

+Exception #: Program will input different topping with a pizza size.

+Example input: chicken, pineapple, olives with a small size pizza

+Expected output: Your total cost is $13
 ## Setup/Installation Requirements

 * _Clone this repository to your local machine_